 - Remind your children they can use the transportation time for reading, homework, or working on a continuing project or hobby.

-- Consider playing educational CDs or MP3.
+- Consider playing educational podcasts or audiobooks.

 - Depending on the traffic and the age of your children, use the time as simple quiet time.
 Even children sometimes need, and welcome, some time to stare out the window and think or simply “zone out.”